 Signify & SiteLucent Tooling

-In July 2019, one of Signify’s goals was to increase the number of reviews of Philips HUE products on the #1 ecommerce platform in the Netherlands.
-Signify wanted to focus on products which had <5 reviews.
+In July 2019, one of Signify’s goals was to increase the number of reviews of Philips HUE products on the #1 eCommerce platform in the Netherlands.
+Signify wanted to focus on products that had <5 reviews.

 Upload a Product Portfolio

 The first step was to get an overview of all products found on the retailer’s website.
 For this, we first uploaded the complete product portfolio of the targeted retailer; a CSV file which includes a product code, brand name, product name and a max of 20 optional product tags such as product category, series, status or other tags to identify products.